FreeCAD/FreeCAD-documentation/wiki/TechDraw_Geometric_dimensioning_and_tolerancing.md

 ![](images/TechDraw_Hole-Position-Example.png )

 In the application an axis should be put through the 2 holes of the part.
-That mean we have to specify the following things
+That means we have to specify the following things

 -   The diameter of the holes and their positions.
 -   That the holes are along a certain axis that is not perpendicular to the XZ base plane.